TransitRouting/FLASH-TB/README.md

 Accepted for publication at the 22nd Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'22)

 ## Usage
+Before building anything, make sure to also download the submodules.

 To compile all executables in release mode, run

 ```bash